COVID-19 Q&A: for professionals on the temporary register

 Read our policy on temporary registration arrangements [PDF 156 KB]

-What would happen if a fitness to practise concern was raised about me while I am practising on the temporary register?
+What would happen if a fitness to practise concern was raised about me while someone was practising on the temporary register?

 Where a concern is raised about a pharmacy professional with temporary registration, it will be considered on the specific facts of the case, taking into account the factors relevant to the environment in which the professional is working and the risk to patient and public safety.
 We will also take account of any relevant information about resource, guidelines or protocols in place at the time.